 Serious Classical sculptors regarded figures in relief as flattened statues rather than as cut-out paintings.
 In Etruria the High Classical style was too subtle and difficult for the local craftsmen and had little effect.
 In Lycia native potentates had employed Greek sculptors since Archaic times, often dictating the themes and sometimes in consequence the composition of reliefs: so the limestone frieze of the Heroon of Gjolbaschi (or Trysa), carved probably between 420 and 410 BCE, includes the storming of a town, with walls and buildings behind them - sometimes in partial perspective - and figures at various levels.
 Further east in Phoenicia there is among much else some Greek work of better quality and excellent preservation, especially from the burial vaults of the kings of Sidon: even in their old and alien culture the artistic superiority of High Classical art had now been recognized.

-High Classical sculpture became at once 'classical', and during the next three centuries had a fluctuating influence on its successors.
+Exemplifying the highpoint of the art of classical antiquity, High Classical sculpture had a significant but fluctuating influence on its successors.
 The Romans continued to revere it - see, for instance, the Ara Pacis Augustae - and in the late second century a fully classicizing style appeared, which adapted or repeated the old formulas and sometimes so skillfully that Classicizing productions have passed and no doubt still pass for genuine works of the fifth century.
 At the same time straight copying too became an industry, which lasted till the fourth century CE or even longer, even though the quality is not usually better than mediocre.
 Many of these copies came to light again from the later fifteenth century on, but since they rarely transmitted the quiet subtlety of the High Classical style the painters and sculptors of the Renaissance turned rather to the more dramatic statuary of the Hellenistic period, and it was not till 1807, when Lord Elgin exhibited in London his collection from the Parthenon, that the quality of High Classical was recognized and almost universally appreciated.
 For sculptors this was too late for any effective influence, though Canova (the chief exponent of the then fashionable Neoclassical style) regretted that he had been born too late to profit by the revelation and casts were bought widely by art schools for their students to draw, as some still do.
 The critics too were impressed and paid at least lip service to High Classical sculpture, until in the present century the more modish of them found its character too naturalistic or too florid and saw more virtue in its provincial products, such as the Dying Niobid in Rome and especially in views not originally intended.

 of Ancient Greece (Introduction)